Selected snippets¶

 Safety currently: - People are the problem - We should tell them what to do - We measure success by the absence of negatives (e.g. counting safety incidents)

-Safety differently: - People are the solution - We should ask them what they need - We measure success by counting our positive capabilities (e.g. enumerating them)
+Safety differently: - People are the solution - We should ask them what they need - We measure success by the presence of positive capabilities (e.g. counting them)

 This slide has significantly impacted my understanding of safety in software.
 In theory, precisely prescribed processes promise protection against safety incidents.
 Yet in practice, such prescription breaks down in the face of the world's complexity, and we are forced to deal with the lived realities of people working on the ground in order to make progress on safety.
 I believe software development has so much to gain from this outlook on safety, if only it were adopted more widely.